-“Beat A Pan, NOT A Man.”
-That is the tag line of the Pandemonium Steel Band - a group that was formed out of an initiative in 2013 by NICH and RESTORE Belize with generous funding from UNICEF.
-The steel pan project utilizes the Steel Pan as a tool for social outreach with free lessons offered to children and youths from socially vulnerable populations.
+Background: The Steel Pan Project was started as a 2013 initiative between RESTORE Belize and NICH with generous funding from UNICEF.
+It uses the steel pan as a tool for social outreach with free lessons offered to children and youths from socially vulnerable populations in their community.

-This project is in line with each partners’ mission of empowerment.
+Project Aims: This project is in line with each partners’ mission of empowerment.
 NICH’s Institute of Creative Arts aims to be the catalyst for creative, artistic and professional excellence in Belize.
 In fulfillment of this mission NICH provides musical education and artistic leadership to the Pandemonium Steel Band.

 UNICEF advocates for the protection of children’s rights to help meet their basic needs and to expand their opportunities to reach their full potential.
 This steel pan project does exactly that by providing students with a positive after-school activity that gives them the opportunity to reach their musical potential.